 If you are looking for something small and electric that will do the job

 This compact heater can be moved around very easily, so you can get the very most out of the purchase.
 A big feature of this heater is the noise element.
-It is nearly impossible to push out a good amount of heat while being silent.
+Pushing out a lot of heat while being silent is nearly impossible.

 However, this option has built-in soundproofing, so it will not be too loud in the background.

 If you fall under this category, one of the top options is the Happybuy 5KW Diesel Air Heater.